 These days, it seems like the ‘great Australian dream’ of owning a home has been lost to the millennial generation.
 According to the news, when it comes to home buying millennials are breaking with the habits of those before them.
 They’re renting longer, living with their parents, and struggling with ample student debt and poor employment opportunities.
 There’s also a common narrative that millennials are more focused on life experiences and living in the moment – choosing to spend their free income instantly rather than save it.
-In short, it would seem like they’re just not interested in homeownership.
+In short, it would seem like they’re just not interested in homeownership fast cash loans.

 In reality, this is far from the truth.
 The idea that millennials are wasting their money on smashed avo and other ‘lifestyle choices’ is not actually reflected by research.
 Last year, Westpac released data on it’s Westpac Life savings account that showed the most popular goal for 25 – 34-year-old customers was saving for a home.
 In total, they found 10 times more money was put aside for this purpose as opposed to holidays or other experiences.
 Earlier this year, the release of The Australian Millennial Report 2019 supported this, with co-author Tom McGillick saying “Millennials are like every other generation…They want the same thing.
 The idea of the Great Australian Dream is still there.”

 So, while financial pressures on the younger generation may be strong – all is not lost.
 If you’re a millennial who wants to own property, here’s part one of our beginners guide to buying a house bad credit centrelink loans.

 Taking the first step towards homeownership means taking a long hard look at your finances.